What is CryptoLocker ransomware and how to protect against it

 What Does CryptoLocker Do?

-CryptoLocker starts its routines as soon as it is launched – it doesn’t delay it.
+CryptoLocker starts its routines as soon as it is launched – it doesn’t delay.
 The system copies the program file to the %APPDATA% and %LOCALAPPDATA% directories.
 The installer adds a key to the computer’s registry to get the software to run on startup.
 It then launches the ransomware in two processes – the second is a persistence module that will relaunch the ransomware program if its process gets terminated.

 As soon as the main program executes, it scans all accessible drives and lists them.
 It then visits each drive that includes non-executable files, records its directories, and then works through the list, encrypting them.
 The system uses RSA encryption with a 2048-bit key.
 The encryption process creates a new file.
 However, the process begins with a blank file with the original name and then deletes that.
 Overwriting the original makes it unrecoverable through the Recycle Bin or any other file recovery system.